 Inventory, lb : 0

-Ambo potatoes were developed in the late 1980s by an Irish potato breeding company called Teagasc.
-They were developed in conjunction with the Oak Park Research Center in Carlow in the southern part of Ireland.
+Ambo potatoes were developed in the late 1980s by an Irish potato breeding company called Teagasc and with the Oak Park Research Center in Carlow, Ireland.
 Ambo potatoes were registered at the beginning of 1991 and were introduced to the market in the mid-1990s.
-The Ambo is one of 30 named varieties created by the Irish company for commercial markets worldwide.
-Ambo potatoes are primarily grown and sold for markets throughout the United Kingdom.
+Today Ambo potatoes are most commonly found in specialty markets in England, Ireland, and on the surrounding Channel Islands.